Picts-Managers/back/README.md

 -   Architecture designed with scalability in mind.
 -   Use of efficient algorithms and database models.
 -   Containerization of services with Docker and orchestration with Docker Compose.
--   Automation of the construction of the mobile application and the back-end within containers.
+-   Automation of the mobile application and back-end construction within containers.
 -   Comprehensive documentation including Software Architecture Specification and Software Qualification.
 -   Implementation of a testing policy.
 -   Logging of all errors and important messages in a clear manner.